An Empirical Inquiry

 Chapter 8: Trial procedure, rules, setting and personnel

-INTRODUCTION In this chapter we describe the physical layout of criminal courts in China, provide an overview of the procedural and evidential rules that govern the criminal trial in China, explain the extent and nature of legal representation for defendants at the trial stage, and consider the qualification requirements for, and the roles assigned to, the various legal personnel involved in the conduct of the trial.
+8. Trial procedure, rules, setting and personnel INTRODUCTION In this chapter we describe the physical layout of criminal courts in China, provide an overview of the procedural and evidential rules that govern the criminal trial in China, explain the extent and nature of legal representation for defendants at the trial stage, and consider the qualification requirements for, and the roles assigned to, the various legal personnel involved in the conduct of the trial.
 We also draw upon our interview data to provide a profile of the educational and employment background of judges, prosecutors and defenders.
 COURT LAYOUT Court layout is governed by rules found in the Provisions of the Supreme People’s Court and Supreme People’s Procuratorate Concerning the Positions of the Judges’ Bench, Prosecution’s Table and Defence Table in a People’s Court (Court Setting Provisions) and in the Notice of the Supreme People’s Court on Questions Concerning the Names of the Courts, the Positioning of the Adjudicative Area and the Hanging of Court Emblem (Court Setting Notice).
 Applying the rules set out in these two documents provides a courtroom configuration as set out in Figure 8.1.
 The positioning of the court clerks is not particularly clear from the provisions in Figure 8.1, but the Court Setting Notice does provide that: For courts that have sufficient space, they may put the table of the Court Clerks in front of and in the middle of the Judges’ Bench.
-The table of the Court Clerks and the Judges’ Bench should form a right angle (90°).
-The table of the Court...
+The table of the Court Clerks and the Judges’ Bench should form a right...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.